structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 ## Advanced Example

 The examples earlier in this chapter show simple forms that map input fields to primitive properties like strings and dates.
 In practice, most forms also need to set relationships to other objects.
-This section shows how to build a form that handles all four relationship cardinalities alongside primitive properties.
+This section shows how to build a form that handles all four relationship cardinalities.

 ### The Data Model